top of page

 A: There is a lot of preparation needed before an animal can go home.
 If the animal is available, everyone has met, and the family, staff, and animal are all in agreement that it is a good match they can (if everything else is all set) be taken home that day or picked up the next day.
 We cannot do extended reservations.

-Before an adoption can be completed, we will need either proof of homeownership if a homeowner or a lease with the pet policy if a renter.
+Before an adoption can be completed, we will need either proof of homeownership, or a lease with the pet policy if a renter.
 We will also need to see any condo pet policies if applicable.
-The animal will need to be medically up to date and spayed/neutered if old enough.

 Q: Do you allow adopters to first foster before committing to adopting?